neilotoole/sq-web/content/en/docs/config/index.md

 ## Options

+This section lists all available options.
+Use `sq config set OPTION` to modify the option value.

 Some config options apply only to base config.
 For example, `format=json` applies to the `sq` CLI itself, and not to a particular source such as `@sakila`.
 However, some options can apply to a source, and also have a base value.
 For example,